Table of Contents

 Sandal or Chandan is a very significant tree native to India.
 This is a tree of religious and commercial importance.
 Religiously it is used in various ceremonies of Hindus, Buddhists and Chinese.
 Commercially the wood of tree is used for carving and oil extraction.
 It is the second most expensive wood in the world.

 Sandal is also used in various Traditional medicine system such as Ayurveda, Unani, Chinese, for treatment of variety of diseases.
-For medicinal purpose its heart wood (central part of the tree) and oil are used.
+For the medicinal purpose its heartwood (central part of the tree) and oil are used.
 The heartwood of sandal has sedative, aromatic, deodorant, disinfectant, refrigerant, depurative, intellect promoting, cardio-tonic, diuretic, diaphoretic, expectorant, aphrodisiac, haemostatic, anodyne, antipyretic properties.

-In Ayurveda, sandal wood is used to treat gastric irritability, dysentery, gonorrhoea, urethral, bronchial and skin disorders.
-In Unani system of medicine the tree is used internally and externally to treat disorders related to heart, brain, liver, stomach and skin.
+In Ayurveda, sandal wood is used to treat gastric irritability, dysentery, gonorrhea, urethral, bronchial and skin disorders.
+In Unani system of medicine the tree is used internally and externally to treat disorders related to heart, brain, the liver, stomach and skin.

 Sandal tree is a root parasitic tree on various hosts.
 For survival of Sandal seedling, it is essential that it get attached to the roots of other plants.
 Once the roots are attached to the adjoining plant, the sandal seedling is also able to obtain nutrients directly from the soil.
 Over 30 species can nourish sandalwood including teak, clove, bamboo and the tropical guava tree etc.

 - KINGDOM Plantae

 - CLASS Magnoliopsida